bmeurant/technical-docs/software-architecture/system-design-patterns/bulkhead.md

 - **[[retry|Retry]]:** Retries should be done with caution.
 A retry for a failing service can put more pressure on an already exhausted bulkhead pool.
 It's often better to let the circuit breaker open and fail fast.

-- **[[timeout|Timeout]]:** Every call made within a bulkhead should have a timeout.
+- **[[posa#Timeout|Timeout]]:** Every call made within a bulkhead should have a timeout.
 This ensures that a thread in the pool is not blocked indefinitely and can eventually be released, even if the circuit breaker fails to open.

 ---